The Island's Official Tourism Website

 To build your own Itinerary, click to add an item to your Itinerary basket.

+If you’re searching for dog-friendly holidays near you, we’ve got you covered.
 As well as offering the best for your dog while you’re on holiday, we make sure it’s easy to get them across the Solent.
 Dogs travel free on all our car ferry routes, as well as on the Ryde catamaran, Cowes passenger ferry and Hovertravel services.
-Here are some handy tips for bringing your dog (or herd of pooches) to the Isle of Wight for a fantastic holiday break.
+Here are some handy tips for bringing your canine companion (or herd of pooches) to the Isle of Wight for a fantastic dog-friendly holiday in the UK.

 Dogs love beaches and the Isle of Wight loves dogs, so it’s a match made in heaven!
 We have everything from big swathes of sand to play on to rock pools to clamber over and, of course, lots of lovely waves to swim in.
 Many of our beaches are open to dogs all year round and welcome them with open arms – there’s nothing nicer than a beach full of dogs playing, digging and swimming.

-While the winter is a canine playground, dogs aren't allowed on the resort beaches during the main season between 1 May and 31 October.
-There are restrictions during this period at Cowes, East Cowes and Gurnard, Ryde and Seaview, Ventnor, Sandown, Yaverland and Shanklin and in West Wight at Colwell, Totland and Freshwater.
+While the winter is a canine playground, dogs aren't allowed on the resort beaches during the main season between 1 May and 30 September.
+There are restrictions during this period at Cowes, East Cowes and Gurnard, Ryde and Seaview, Ventnor, Sandown, Yaverland and Shanklin and in West Wight at Colwell and Freshwater.
 More details on the Isle of Wight Council website.

 West Wight